 - Puck is on the forehand either beside or behind the heels.
-This forces the defender to respect the threat to shoot.
+This forces the defender to respect the threat to pass or shoot.

 - Both skate blades are on the ice which allows for east-west skating deception.